nearbeach/NearBeach/docs/005-procedures/deployment/deployment.rst

 #.
 Run the following command to upload NearBeach Application to pypi
     `python3 -m twine upload dist/* --repository NearBeach`

 #.
-Push the code back upstream
+Push the code back upstream, remembering to FORCE PUSH the /NearBeach/static code (as this is  now in gitignore)

 #.
 Do a pull request to merge code back into `main` branch